sarnthil/tips/tmux.md

 ## Copying text

 `prefix + ^C` copies whats currently in the buffer to the system clipboard.
 The tmux buffer automatically gets filled by what is being selected with the mouse.

 1. Select text with the mouse
 2. Press `prefix + ^C`.
 3. Press ⌘V elsewhere.

+## Killing a pane

+Something is misbehaving and not reacting to `^C`, `^Z`, etc.?
+Killing a pane is easy: `prefix + x`.
+Because this abruptly kills the process inside the pane, this requires confirmation with `y` (and can be aborted with `n`).